 Video: Using the Three Needs Theory to Improve Motivation

-Ask any manager who gives the same reward to a group of employees and she will likely report that some employees were more enthused than others.
-She may also explain that the motivating effect of the reward differed from one employee to another over time.
+Ask any manager who gives the same reward to a group of employees and he or she will likely report that some employees were more enthused than others.
+He or she may also explain that the motivating effect of the reward differed from one employee to another over time.
 For this reason, managers must have a diverse strategy to motivate their employees.

 Motivation is differential and a hit-and-miss motivation strategy has limited organizational return.
 Fortunately, The Three Needs Theory (also known as the Learned Needs Theory) provides critical insights about human nature that managers can use to broaden the impact of their motivational efforts.